 We saw in our previous post that the key to successful cloth diaper laundry is to ensure that the diapers are CLEAN and that there is NO remnant detergent deposited on the diapers.
 Hard water makes this really difficult!

 - Hard water reduces the effectiveness of detergent - Hard water often contains calcium and magnesium minerals which react with your detergent to create something called ‘soap scum’, leaving behind less detergent to actually clean your diapers.
-So you may need to use more than the usual amount of detergent you would use with regular water or you’ll end up with unclean diapers.
+So you may need to use more than the usual amount of detergent you would use with regular water or you’ll end up with unclean diapers or pee buildup.

 - Hard water makes it difficult to rinse off detergent completely - The scum created forms a thin film that gets deposited on top of the fabric, which is difficult to remove.
 Gradually this forms a barrier preventing liquids from being absorbed effectively by your diapers.